Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Note that other issues, such as problematic gambling or shopping, may also be a cause of distraction, inattention, or making inappropriate decisions while at work.
 As such, they may also be considered a form of impairment.

 In general, employers should consider if there is a risk to the individual’s safety or the safety of others.
-For example:
+For example, while impaired:

-Each individual should be assessed on a case-by-case basis.
+Each situation should be assessed on a case-by-case basis.

 Supervisors should be educated and trained regarding how to recognize impairment.
 In most cases, when assessing an individual for impairment, it is suggested that a second trained person be present to help make sure that there is an unbiased assessment.

-Note: it is not the role of the supervisor or employer to diagnose a possible substance use or dependency problem.
+Note: it is not the role of the supervisor or employer to diagnose a medical issue, or possible substance use or dependency problem.
 Their role is to identify if an employee is impaired, and to take the appropriate steps as per the organization’s policy.

 Sometimes there are immediate signs and symptoms present.
 Other times, it is a pattern of behaviour that may be a concern.
 The following table is from “A Toolkit to Address Problematic Substance Use that Impacts the Workplace” as published by the Atlantic Canada Council on Addiction (ACCA) which can be used to help determine impairment in general.

 ACCA notes the following about using signs and symptoms: